 I’ve been calling these simple shapes “emotional trajectories” and “plot.”
 Plot is potentially controversial here, so if folks would like to argue that point, I’m sympathetic.
 For the first year of this research, I never used the word “plot,” choosing instead “emotional trajectory” or “simple shape,” which is Vonnegut’s term.
 I realize plot is a loaded and nuanced word, but “emotional trajectory” and “simple shape” are just not really part of our nomenclature, so plot is my default term.

 There is a small discrepancy between Annie’s blog and her code.
-She writes on her blog about keeping the middle “20” sentences, but her code only retains the middle 2 sentences.
+Correction: Annie writes about and includes a graph showing the middle “20” sentences, but then provides code for retaining both the middle 2 and the middle 20 sentences.
 Either way the point is the same.

 The two negative valence sentences from the middle of Portrait are as follows: “Nay, things which are good in themselves become evil in hell.
 Company, elsewhere a source of comfort to the afflicted, will be there a continual torment: knowledge, so much longed for as the chief good of the intellect, will there be hated worse than ignorance: light, so much coveted by all creatures from the lord of creation down to the humblest plant in the forest, will be loathed intensely.”